-Kaweah Oaks Preserve has several short, self-guided nature trails.
-Trails begin about 0.5 miles (0.8 km) west of the gateway pavilion and parking area.
+Kaweah Oaks Preserve has several short, flat, self-guided nature trails.

 Allow 20-30 minutes to access each trailhead except the Buttonwillow Trail, whose trailhead is near the front entrance, just to the left.
 Most other trails begin about 0.5 miles (0.8 km) west of the gateway kiosk and parking area.

 (0.38 miles/0.61 km.); allow 20 minutes.
 The Buttonwillow Trail -- whose trailhead is near the preserve entrance -- is named after two very large, tree-sized buttonwillows that grow along the east side of the trail.
 The buttonwillow, or buttonbush, typically grows as a shrub and is named for the bright white, spherical flowers that bloom in the summer, attracting bees and butterflies.
 The shady Buttonwillow Trail takes you past a reforestation project of several hundred trees which enhanced the habitat of an area previously heavily invaded by milk thistle and poison hemlock.
 The trail heads south along Road 182, then west as it follows Johnson Slough, finally bringing you to the Alan George Picnic Area where the trail ends.